bulletmark/libinput-gestures/README.md

     sudo gpasswd -a $USER input

-After executing the above command, **log out of your session completely**, and then log back in to assign this group.
+After executing the above command, **restart you system completely**, and then log back in to assign this group.

 NOTE: Arch users can just install [_libinput-gestures from the AUR_][AUR].
 Then skip to the next CONFIGURATION section.